FTC's New "Click to Cancel" Rule Explained

 1. Misrepresentations

-For example, companies cannot claim that users will lose access to essential free features if they cancel a paid subscription unless that claim is accurate.
-The rule also disallows misleading retention tactics, such as exaggerating the benefits of staying subscribed.
+The rule would have prohibited deceptive tactics that made cancellations difficult or discouraged consumers from unsubscribing.
+For example, companies could not claim users would lose access to essential free features if they canceled a paid subscription unless that claim was accurate.
+It would also have barred misleading retention tactics, such as exaggerating the benefits of staying subscribed.

 2. Disclosures